stan-dev/pystan2/doc/getting_started.rst

 .. note:: Installing PyStan involves compiling Stan.
 This may take
     a considerable amount of time.

-Unix-based Systems including Mac OS X
+Unix-based systems including Mac OS X
 -------------------------------------

 PyStan and the required packages may be installed from the `Python Package Index